 Roy Rene appeared in only one feature film, despite his enormous following on stage and radio as Mo McCackie, the leering Jewish clown who parodied and outraged middle-class conventions.
 Ken Hall's film preserved Mo's most obvious characteristics - his grotesquely exaggerated Jewishness, his sputtering delivery of mildly blue jokes, and his heavy touches of pathos - but the film failed to fulfil its promise.
 As Everyones, 21 November 1934, commented, the film 'will leave a wake of disappointment and disillusionment.
 For, except on a few occasions, Mo is not funny; and between the genuine laughs lie lengthy gaps of tedium'.
 Pike & Cooper: 167.

-Ken Hall records that this was the only Cinesound film that took 'some years' to recover its costs.
-Ken G. Hall 1980, Australian Film: The Inside Story, Summit, Sydney; second edition: 72; the first edition was entitled Directed by Ken G. Hall, 1977.
+Hall, Ken G. 1980, Australian Film: The Inside Story, Summit, Sydney; second edition: the first edition was entitled Directed by Ken G. Hall, 1977.